Iranian state coroner says Mahsa Amini did not die from blows to body | Law-Order

 The coroner's report said her death was "not caused by any blow to the head and limbs."
 It did not say whether she had suffered any injuries.
 Amini was arrested in Tehran on Sept.
 13 for "inappropriate attire", and died three days later.

-Rights groups say more than 150 people have been killed, hundreds injured and thousands arrested by security forces confronting protests which erupted after Amini's death.
-The United States and its Western allies have condemned the crackdown.
+Rights groups say more than 150 people have been killed, hundreds injured and thousands arrested by security forces confronting protests which erupted after her death, prompting condemnation from the United States and its allies.
 Washington said it would continue to coordinate its response with its allies and partners, and Canada said it was expanding sanctions on groups related to Iran's elite Revolutionary Guards force, calling it a terrorist organisation.

-The Dutch government urged all Dutch nationals to leave Iran and advised against all travel to the country, Dutch news agency ANP quoted Foreign Minister Wopke Hoekstra as saying.
+France urged all its nationals to leave Iran as soon as possible, citing a risk of arbitrary detention.
+The Dutch government also urged all Dutch nationals to leave Iran and advised against all travel to the country, Dutch news agency ANP quoted the foreign minister as saying.
 Referring to the day Amini collapsed in custody, the coroner said she had briefly regained consciousness but that "cardio-respiratory resuscitation was ineffective in the first critical minute, resulting in brain damage."

 The report noted pre-existing medical conditions linked to a brain tumour for which she had undergone an operation when she was 8 years old.
 "She died due to multiple organ failure caused by cerebral hypoxia," it said.
 The police, who have enforced strict dress codes since Iran's 1979 Islamic Revolution, have denied she suffered any harm, previously saying she suffered a heart attack.